borgbackup/borg/docs/quickstart.rst

 the sudoers(5) man page.

 ..
 Tip::
-    To debug what your borg process is actually seeing, find its PID (``ps aux|grep borg``) and then look into ``/proc/<PID>/environ``.
+    To debug what your borg process sees, find its PID (``ps aux|grep borg``) and then look into ``/proc/<PID>/environ``.

 .. passphrase_notes: